The Maritime Heritage Project ~~ International Harbors Travel

 Such was the cheery call of our captain as we approached the most famous island of the Mediterranean.
 When I reached the deck our craft lay a league distance from port, almost imperceptibly moving towards the white island and whiter city over a rippleless sea with sails scarcely filled by the faintest of breezes which whispered of the morning; for the sun seemed to stand a tremendous globe of crimson on the sea horizon, away over there between Greece and Crete.

 My eyes never before beheld so transcendent and radiant a scene.
-The whole bosom of the sea seemed enveloped in a downy mantle of pearl, gold and crimson, which, lying low upon the water, showed countless matchless changes of color, and possessed the added marvelous effect of lifting all discernable objects to an unwanted altitude.
+The whole bosom of the sea seemed enveloped in a downy mantle of pearl, gold and crimson, which, lying low upon the water, showed countless matchless changes of color, and possessed the added marvelous effect of lifting all discernible objects to an unwanted altitude.

 Our brigantine, with our craft here and there about us, appeared to ride upon an opalescent, intangible yet palpable surface of solidly flaring cloud.
 Though Sicily lay 60 miles to the north, its shoreline, lifted vertically, and not in mirage, showed strangely near, with the huge cone of Etna like a spear-head of silver above.

-Knights of Malta.
+Knights of the Order of Malta.
+Titian.

 The Knights of Malta were formed long before their reign on Malta.
 The Order was originally established in 1085 as a community of monks responsible for looking after the sick at the Hospital of St. John in Jerusalem.
 They later became a military order, defending crusader territory in the Holy Lands and safeguarding the perilous routes taken by medieval pilgrims.

+The Knights arrived in Malta in 1530, having been ejected from their earlier home on Rhodes by the Turks in 1522.
+Charles V, the Holy Roman Emperor, gave them the choice of Malta or Tripoli as a new base.
+Neither was to their liking, but nothing, they thought, could be worse than Tripoli.
 Having chosen Malta, the Knights stayed for 268 years, transforming what they called 'merely a rock of soft sandstone' into a flourishing island with mighty defences and a capital city coveted by the great powers of Europe.
 Knights were chosen from the aristocratic families of France, Italy, Spain, England and Portugal.
 On acceptance into the Order they were sworn to celibacy, poverty and obedience.

 But where are the words with which to paint for another's seeing the island and its ancient city of the Knights as they rose out of the pulsing, throbbing, tins of that glorious morning witchery."
 If one could dream that the gods had transformed the sea into a bed of cameo rose, and through cycles of time, with their most cunning artificers wrought it into miracles of filigree, and then chiseled upon it a white relief of the island's area, whose wondrous design had culminated in outlines and detail of massive grandeur and matchless simplicity where the city of fortresses and palaces stood, a vague hint of this morning scene could come with the dreaming and seemings.